 Wellbeing activities: being kind to yourself

-Explore loneliness and anxiety through wellbeing activities that help children and young people be kind to themselves.
+Explore our wellbeing activities and exercises for primary and secondary school students, children, and teenagers and help young people be kind to themselves.

-These activities help learners to be kind to themselves and look after their own wellbeing in order to build resilience and coping mechanisms.
-Activities are linked to two new animated videos.
+These activities are designed to teach about anxiety, mental health, happiness, and emotional wellbeing in schools.
+These resources will help learners to be kind to themselves and look after their wellbeing to build resilience and coping mechanisms.

 Learning objectives